polkadot-js/api/docs/start/create.md

 There are more advanced cases where you would prefer to use the longer version, for instance: if you want to explicitly listen to events emitted, you probably want to attach to the API even before connecting to the chain.
 In these cases, create via `new`, attach listeners and then wait for the `isReady`.

-All Api implements an `EventEmitter` interface, with `on` handlers, which emit `connected`, `disconnected`, `ready` and `error` events, which allows you to listen to what actually happens on the transport layer.
+All instances Api implement an `EventEmitter` interface, with `on` handlers, which emit `connected`, `disconnected`, `ready` and `error` events, which allows you to listen to what actually happens on the transport layer.

 ## Do something